 Anne has spent much of her journalism career covering politics from the red state of Georgia to wildcard Wisconsin, and most recently, the challenged California Capitol.
-On Sunday mornings, Anne joins Phil Matier on the anchor desk, getting in-depth interviews with the Bay Area’s state and congressional representatives and other major news makers.

 Anne lives in downtown San Francisco with two former shelter cats, Toby and Rusty.

 To schedule an appearance for KPIX 5 on-air reporters/anchors, please contact Akilah Monifa, Director of Communications and Public Affairs.
 Please provide the date, time, location of the event, number of attendees expected, and name of sponsoring organization.

 Officials in Oakland on Wednesday were touting a new program that’s helping increase the number of affordable rental units available for low-income families.

 While thousands of residents have been been evacuated from the area of Clear Lake due to the Mendocino Complex fire, some locals are deciding to stay to protect their homes.

 SANTA ANA, Calif.
 (AP) — Prosecutors agreed Wednesday to review a decades-old murder investigation after an attorney said she detected similarities to attacks by a notorious California serial killer and not the man who was convicted in the case.
 The Orange County District Attorney’s office agreed to review the conviction of William Evins in the […]